FACTBOX-Airlines' policies on bookings to Zika-hit areas

 * Refinery's fuel production at least 50 pct capacity -trade

-(Adds Alitalia) Feb 4 The spread of the Zika virus, a mosquito-borne disease linked to birth defects in thousands of babies in Brazil, has provoked concern among travelers holding tickets to affected destinations such as the Caribbean and other tourist hotspots.
-Here is a list of airlines that are offering rebookings, refunds or credit for tickets to affected areas: Airline Passenger Type Refund Credit Itinerary Destinations changes Alitalia Pregnant women and travel Yes N/A Yes Brazil and other countries in Latin America companions and the Caribbean American Airlines Pregnant women and travel Yes N/A N/A All affected regions companions United Airlines All customers Yes N/A Yes CDC-specified affected regions Delta Air Lines All customers Yes N/A Yes All affected regions Lufthansa AG Pregnant women N/A N/A Yes All affected regions British Airways Pregnant women N/A N/A Yes All affected regions Latam Airlines Pregnant women Yes N/A N/A All affected regions Gol Linhas Pregnant women No Yes Yes All affected regions Spirit Airlines Pregnant women and travel Yes N/A N/A CDC-specified affected regions companions Spirit Airlines Other customers N/A Yes N/A CDC-specified affected regions "uncomfortable" flying to Zika-hit areas JetBlue Airways All customers Yes N/A Yes All affected regions Copa Airlines Pregnant women Yes N/A Yes All affected regions Countries and territories hit by Zika, according to the Centers for Disease Control and Prevention: (1.usa.gov/1JuM6jt) * Americas: Barbados, Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadalupe, Guatemala, Guyana, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Saint Martin, Suriname, U.S. Virgin Islands, Venezuela * Oceania/Pacific Islands: Samoa * Africa: Cape Verde Source: Airline websites and company statements (Compiled by Radhika Rukmangadhan and Shashwat Awasthi in Bengaluru; Editing by Savio D'Souza)
+Jan 29 The spread of the Zika virus, a mosquito-borne disease linked to birth defects in thousands of babies in Brazil, has provoked concern among travelers holding tickets to affected destinations such as the Caribbean and other tourist hotspots.
+Here is a list of airlines that are offering rebookings, refunds or credit for tickets to affected areas: Airline Passenger Type Refund Credit Itinerary Destinations changes American Airlines Pregnant women and travel Yes N/A N/A All affected regions companions United Airlines All customers Yes N/A Yes CDC-specified affected regions Delta Air Lines All customers Yes N/A Yes All affected regions Lufthansa AG Pregnant women N/A N/A Yes All affected regions British Airways Pregnant women N/A N/A Yes All affected regions Latam Airlines Pregnant women Yes N/A N/A All affected regions Gol Linhas Pregnant women No Yes Yes All affected regions Spirit Airlines Pregnant women and travel Yes N/A N/A CDC-specified affected regions companions Spirit Airlines Other customers N/A Yes N/A CDC-specified affected regions "uncomfortable" flying to Zika-hit areas JetBlue Airways All customers Yes N/A Yes All affected regions Countries and territories hit by Zika, according to the Centers for Disease Control and Prevention: (1.usa.gov/1JuM6jt) * Americas: Barbados, Bolivia, Brazil, Colombia, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadalupe, Guatemala, Guyana, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Saint Martin, Suriname, U.S. Virgin Islands, Venezuela * Oceania/Pacific Islands: Samoa * Africa: Cape Verde Source: Airline websites and company statements (Compiled by Radhika Rukmangadhan and Shashwat Awasthi in Bengaluru; Editing by Savio D'Souza)

 * Refinery's fuel production at least 50 pct capacity -trade